ngxson/gh-runner-macos/README.md

 - `TMPDIR` is overridden per user so jobs cannot read each other's temp files
 - The JIT registration token is written to a `chmod 600` file rather than passed as a CLI argument, so it does not appear in `ps` output
 - The runner subprocess receives a clean environment — no credentials from the orchestrator are inherited
-- Each user has their own keychain (macOS default), so code signing certificates and stored credentials are not shared between jobs
+- Each user has their own keychain, so stored credentials are not shared between jobs
 - User home directories (including `~/Library/LaunchAgents`) are deleted after each job, preventing persistent backdoors
+- `config.env` must be `chmod 600` or the orchestrator refuses to start
 - Stale users from a prior crash are cleaned up automatically on startup

 ## Known limitations

 - Homebrew is shared across jobs.
 A job can install packages that persist after it finishes.
-Set `HOMEBREW_NO_AUTO_UPDATE=1` (already set by the orchestrator) to at least prevent auto-updates during jobs.
 - macOS has no `hidepid` equivalent, so all users can see each other's process names via `ps aux`.
-The orchestrator avoids passing secrets as arguments for this reason.
+Secrets are kept out of CLI arguments for this reason.
 - There is no network isolation between jobs.